virenderkamboj7/Selenium_Webdriver_Framework/Readme.txt

  5. Right click on testng.xml file and run as TestNGSuite

  You can run the project using cmd also:
+ 1. Install java 11 and set up environment variables
- 1. Download maven from "https://maven.apache.org/download.cgi" based on your operating system
+ 2. Download maven from "https://maven.apache.org/download.cgi" based on your operating system
- 2. Set up environment variables
+ 3. Set up environment variables
- 3. Run cmd and cd the project home directory where you have downloaded
+ 4. Run cmd and cd the project home directory where you have downloaded
- 4. Execute the command: "mvn clean test -DtestngFile=testng.xml"    (This command will run the testng.xml file) Hence your test can be run without eclipse, which helps to schedule the build using Jenkins. bat file file the there under project home directory. double click on the "run.bat" file.
+ 5. Execute the command: "mvn clean test -DtestngFile=testng.xml"    (This command will run the testng.xml file) Hence your test can be run without eclipse, which helps to schedule the build using Jenkins. bat file file the there under project home directory. double click on the "run.bat" file.
 It will execute the testng.xml file.
  5. Logger will tell the steps we followed in every test cases.